 There is a common misconception that cannabis growers use organic cultivation methods for their crops.
-This, unfortunately, is not the case at all.
+This, unfortunately, is not always the case.
 Terrain used for large-scale cannabis cultivation sometimes borders old mining and industrial sites where the soil is laden with pollutant metalloids.
 Even indoor marijuana that is sprayed with non-certified fertilizers or lead-containing pesticides is at risk for contamination.
-Without uniform regulations for heavy metal testing, medical cannabis patients have no way of knowing whether their products are laced with cadmium, lead, arsenic or mercury – all of which pose serious health risks.
+Without uniform regulations for heavy metal testing, medical cannabis patients have no way of knowing whether their products are contaminated with high amounts of cadmium, lead, arsenic or mercury – all of which pose serious health risks.

 Heavy metal toxicity

 Growers, dispensaries, and cannabis patients need to know if their products contain safe levels of heavy metals.